 Obviously, you need to hold your breath while underwater and this will limit your dive time.
-You can extend your time a little by taking two or three relaxed but deep breaths before your last one which you hold.
+You can extend your time a little by taking two or three relaxed but deep breaths before the last one which you hold.
 When you surface, allow yourself time to recover before your next dive.
 Don’t dive if you feel faint or dizzy.

 How to Relieve Ear Pressure While Snorkeling

 Depending on the depth you reach you might feel pressure on your ears.
 To relieve this, you need to pop your ears much the same as you would in an airplane.
 To do this hold your nose closed and gently blow against it.
 Do not do this forcefully, if you can’t manage it easily and gently then stay shallower.
-It’s not easy in a head down position particularly if you have never tried before.
+It’s not easy in a head-down position particularly if you have never tried it before.
 Importantly, don’t keep going deeper and making your ears hurt.